Bonf6059/-ISA-Patches_Expanded/README.md

 - Cold biomes spawn more helixien geyser from VFE-Power and helixien pumps produces more
 - Muffalo now produce milk
 - Metal doesn't burn
-- Beer and wood log are no longer melee weapons
+- Wood log is no longer a melee weapon